Below is guidance and resources to help supervisors manage their teams remotely.

 - • The supervisor and employee will agree on the manner and timing of communication between the telework/remote work site and the central work site.
 The employee will be reachable via telephone and/or e-mail or other agreed-upon methods during core hours of accessibility.
 The employee and supervisor will agree on how to handle telephone messages, and will designate what persons will be given the employee’s alternate worksite phone number.

 After you discuss your expectations with your employee, you should memorialize those expectations in writing, particularly if they are in any way different than those of the employee’s onsite role.
 You can capture your expectations either in the employee’s temporary Flexible Work Agreement or in an email.
 Once you have made clear what the employee is responsible for during this time, you should hold them accountable to those standards.
-You should continue to have regular meetings (via Webex, Skype for Business, or phone) with your employees and if possible, keep to the same schedule.
+You should continue to have regular meetings (via Microsoft Teams, Phone, Zoom, etc.) with your employees and if possible, keep to the same schedule.
 Make sure that you are giving performance feedback at least as regularly as you did when you managed on-site.

 In addition to the day-to-day activities of your employees, you may also assign to them learning activities in MasonLEAPS.
 Please view this job aid to learn how to assign training to your employees.
 This is a great way for you to strengthen your employees’ skills in key areas (including telework-centric areas) and to keep them on track to meet their particular development goals.
 As we shift to providing virtual services, we have highlighted course content that may be of value to you and your team in MasonLEAPS.
 For support with supervising remotely, please see the Remote Work Resources for Supervisors playlist in MasonLEAPS.
 Please see this job aid to learn how to view playlists in MasonLEAPS.